 If it’s high-quality and detailed, there’s a high chance that it’s the only knowledge resource and help channel they’ll need.

-And having such a reliable source of information at their fingertips can encourage them to keep using your product and never look back.
+Having a dependable source of information at their fingertips can motivate them to continue using your product without looking back.

 Customer loss can be a serious problem for software companies, especially with the amount of competition in virtually any industry.